keboola/connection-docs/transformations/r/binary.md

 The rules for transforming a tag to a file are as follows:

 - Only a single file will always be present in the R transformation (removes ambiguity).
-- If multiple files with the same tag are present in File uploads, only the latest one will be copied to the R transformation (it allows easy updates; if you need to rollback, just delete the new file, or re-upload an old one).
+- If multiple files with the same tag are present in File Uploads, only the latest one will be copied to the R transformation (it allows easy updates; if you need to rollback, just delete the new file, or re-upload an old one).
 - If you need multiple files in your R transformation, each one must have a different tag (it forces clarity).
-- If there is no file with a given tag in File uploads, the transformation will fail.
+- If there is no file with a given tag in File Uploads, the transformation will fail.

 The following sample script demonstrates the use of the pre-computed model.
 The `lm` variable is loaded from the `predictionModel` file.